Jimmie Noone

-Jimmie Noone (April 23, 1895 – April 19, 1944) was an American jazz clarinetist and bandleader.
+James "Jimmie" Noone (April 23, 1895 – April 19, 1944) was an American jazz clarinetist and bandleader.
 After beginning his career in New Orleans, he led Jimmie Noone's Apex Club Orchestra, a Chicago band that recorded for Vocalion and Decca.
 Classical composer Maurice Ravel acknowledged basing his Boléro on an improvisation by Noone.
 At the time of his death Noone was leading a quartet in Los Angeles and was part of an all-star band that was reviving interest in traditional New Orleans jazz in the 1940s.

 Early life

-Jimmie Noone was born on April 23, 1895, on a farm in Cut Off, Louisiana, United States, to Lucinda (née Daggs) and James Noone.
-He grew up in Hammond, Louisiana, where he started playing guitar.
-In 1910, Noone's family moved to New Orleans.
+James Noone was born on April 23, 1895, near the Stanton Plantation in New Orleans, Louisiana to Lucene Daggs and James Noone.
+All of his grandparents were slaves.
+His father James either left the family or died before Noone was 5 years old.
+In 1910, Noone's family moved to Saint Bernard Parish, Louisiana.
 Noone switched to the clarinet and studied with Lorenzo Tio, and the young Sidney Bechet.